akgunduz/dicon/README.md

-# Dicon - An HPC architecture for embedded systems
+# DiCoN - An HPC architecture for embedded systems

 The goal of this architecture is to divide a large-scale application into small chunks of work that are executed on embedded computers.
 The advantage of the system is that the increased number of computers that constitute the system helps distribute the risks associated with system sustainability across a larger number of sub-systems, improving the overall system reliability, performance and efficiency.

 The architecture is designed as part of a master thesis for academical purposes, however it is applicable for any kind of distributed task driven projects using low cost embedded devices.

 Development cycle has still open points and needs substantial improvements to cover all corner cases, So all contributions and suggestions in architectural design and help in development are welcome :)

 ### Quick Overview